NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick_start_perf_est.svg

-The results indicate that the model’s performance is likely to be negatively impacted from the second half of 2019 onwards.
+The results indicate that the model's performance is likely to be negatively impacted from the second half of 2019 onwards.

 Detecting Data Drift